itmm/arch-tips/caps-in-x.md

-# Use Caps Lock for escape
+# Use Caps Lock for escape in X11

 Edit `/etc/X11/xorg.conf.d/00-keyboard`: